demisto/content/Packs/ArcSightXML/Integrations/README.md

 ### arcsight-fetch-xml

 ***
-Used for testing, should fetch xml file and return Demisto incident object
+Used for testing.
+Should fetch XML file and return an XSOAR incident object.

 #### Base Command